peterhinch/micropython-async/gps/README.md

 ## 4.3 Public methods

-These return immediately.
-Times are derived from the GPS PPS signal.
-These functions should not be called until a valid time/date message and PPS signal have occurred: await the `ready` coroutine prior to first use.
+These return an accurate GPS time of day.
+As such they return as fast as possible without error checking: these functions should not be called until a valid time/date message and PPS signal have occurred.
+Await the `ready` coroutine prior to first use.
+Subsequent calls may occur without restriction.

- * `get_secs` No args.
-Returns a float: the period past midnight in seconds.
+ * `get_ms` No args.
+Returns an integer: the period past midnight in ms. This method does not allocate and may be called in an interrupt context.
  * `get_t_split` No args.
-Returns time of day tuple of form (hrs: int, mins: int, secs: float).
+Returns time of day tuple of form (hrs: int, mins: int, secs: int, μs: int).

 ## 4.4 Public coroutines